drvinceknight/dotfiles/README.md

 Currently there is one vimrc in this repository: in the simple subdirectory.
 This just sets up some key mappings (leader + l for latexmk etc) and sets some basic settings (no swp files, line numbers etc).

 ## Setup script

+This repo contains a python script that creates symbolic links as required.
+Run `./setup.py -h` for info.